 Let S represent the value of the current speed.
 An upper limit on the size of the arrow is imposed by requiring the scaling input speed value not to exceed a reference high value, Shigh.
 The recommended value for Shigh is the minimum speed in the highest group in Table 9-1, which is 13.0 kn.
 The value of Shigh should be the same for all data sets from multiple sources so that the same speed in different data will be displayed with the same arrow length.

-It is desirable to display a small arrow at a location where data is usually available (for example a grid point) but the speed is less than 0.01 kn.
+It is desirable to display a small arrow at a location where data is usually available (for example a grid point) but the speed is very low.
 This can be accomplished by setting a minimum reference speed, Slow, so that, as a result, a ‘point’ is displayed.
 When the speed S falls below Slow, then Slow is substituted for S.

 It is also desirable that the symbol displayed for weak currents should be distinguishable as a current arrow, rather than a generic dark point or short line.
-Applying the results of experimental investigations and a rule of thumb requiring a dimension of 3.5 mm for viewing at 1 metre distance, the recommended value of Slow is 1.50 knots.
+Applying the results of experimental investigations and a rule of thumb requiring a minimum dimension of 3.5 mm for viewing at 1 metre distance, the recommended value of Slow is set at 2.00 knots.

 A third parameter is the reference speed, Sref, at which the arrow symbol has a length equal to the scaling height parameter, Href.
 Here Sref is chosen to be 5 kn and Href is taken to be 10.0 mm.
 Let S be the current speed to be displayed.
 If S exceeds Shigh, then Shigh is substituted for that speed, since areas of extremely high current speeds are rare and are likely to be avoided by navigators anyway.
 Therefore, a current with a speed of S will be displayed with a height, H (mm), computed by: